couchbaselabs/observability/CONTRIBUTING.md

 As CMOS is an amalgamation of various other projects, as well as some code of our own, we use various languages and tools.

 The majority of these standards are enforced by linters - you can run all the linters by running `make lint`.
 If this passes, your code is probably good to go!
+We also have [pre-commit](https://pre-commit.com/) hooks set up to enforce these, so it may be helpful to install it, as it'll ensure the various linters pass before you commit your code.

 ### Golang (Configuration Service)